rajvseetharaman/Seattle-Broadband-Costs-Test-D3/README.md

-# Seattle-Broadband-Costs-Test-D3
+# a8 - D3 Visualization

-Visualization created using the D3 JavaScript library which helps compare the costs of different broadband providers in Seattle for different upload and download speed bands.
+This repository contains an online, interactive visualization for a particular data set, created as part of an assignment for the [Introduction to Programming](https://canvas.uw.edu/courses/1139975) course at the UW iSchool.